fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 If `presentValue` and `missingValue` are not defined they will default to: `true` and `false`, respectively.
 ```
 transform: {
-    type: "fluid.transforms.arrayToSetMembership",
+    "type": "fluid.transforms.arrayToSetMembership",
-    inputPath: <standard inputPath>,
+    "inputPath": <standard inputPath>,
-    presentValue: <Value for an entry in output set if expectedArrayEntryX is present in array>,
+    "presentValue": <Value for an entry in output set if expectedArrayEntryX is present in array>,
-    missingValue: <That value given to an entry if expectedArrayEntryX is present in array>,
+    "missingValue": <That value given to an entry if expectedArrayEntryX is present in array>,
-    options: {
+    "options": {
         "expectedArrayEntry1": "Key of output set 1",
         (...)
         "expectedArrayEntryN": "Key of output set N",